IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/automation/automation-account/software-update-configuration/README.md

 ### Parameter: `baseTime`

 Do not touch.
 Is used to provide the base time for time comparison for startTime.
-If startTime is specified in HH:MM format, baseTime is used to check if the provided startTime has passed, adding one day before setting the deployment schedule.
+If startTime is specified in HH:MM format, baseTime is used to check if the provided startTime has passed, adding uno day before setting the deployment schedule.

 - Required: No
 - Type: string